18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftPWS.md

     reviewed at the end of each sprint for acceptability before moving on.

--   Integrated testing should be conducted in a staged enviroment at DOL.
+-   Integration testing for quality assurance purposes should be conducted in a staged environment at DOL.

 ### Note the following tasks are not required: